satya-das/cib/README.md

 With this tiny library and client code we would like to see what pieces of CIB architecture should be there to make method call across component boundary in an ABI compatible way.

+<a name="runningcib"></a>

+### 9.2\.
+Running CIB
+CIB  is expected to be run with public headers that a library wants to publish.

+Assuming `pub/` is the folder that contains public headers that library wants to publish. `exp/` is the folder where cib creates headers (and also some source files) that forms the part of published SDK. `cib/` is the folder where cib creates glue code for library.
+Library is expected to compile these sources as part of itself. `Example` is the name of the module (or library).
+It is a mandatory command line argument required by cib to define glue code.

 Assuming current working directory is `examples/example1/` we can run CIB as shown below:

 ```shell